1stvamp/baskit/README.md

     git add baskit
     git commit -m 'Switched to baskit 1.0.0'

-When you come to bootstrap your environment you would reference `bootstrap.php` as being in `baskit`, e.g. in your project base you would run `php baskit/bootstrap.php`.
+When you come to bootstrap your environment you would reference the `baskit` script as being in `baskit`, e.g. in your project base you would run `php baskit/baskit`.

 ### Using Subversion externals